rafed/devra/content/sections/Awesome Python Tips & Tricks/tips-and-tricks-to-make-python-faster/index.md

         1    0.000    0.000    0.000    0.000 {method 'disable' of '_lsprof.Profiler' objects}
 ```

 Notice the **ncalls** and **tottime** values. **ncalls** shows the number of times a function has been called and **tottime** shows the total time of execution of a function.
 By observing these values of all the functions in your code you can start thinking about which functions need to be optimized.
+For example, the _loop_ function took 0.595s to run and it was called 1 time.
+The _fib_ function took much lesser time to run (0.006s) but it was called 21891 times.
+It may need to be improved as it is a function that is being called numerous times.

 ## 2. Use a Cache